- Accessible Resources and Services

-4. What is the difference between charges, cost and price?
+4. What is the difference between charges, cost, and price?

 Total Charge is the amount set before any discounts.
 Hospitals are required by the federal government to utilize uniform charges as the starting point for all bills.
 The list of charges is the same for all patients.
 However, the total charges for an individual patient often vary from one patient to another for several reasons, , including but not limited to:

 Cost for a hospital is the total expense incurred to provide health care.
 Hospitals have higher costs to provide care than freestanding or retail providers, even for the same type of service.
 This is because a hospital is open 24 hours a day, 7 days a week and needs to have everything necessary available to cover any and all emergencies.
 Non-hospital health care providers can choose when to be available and typically would not provide services that would result in losses.

-5. How can I use this hospital charge information for comparing prices?
+6. How can I use this hospital charge information for comparing prices?

 Charge information by itself is not necessarily useful in order to determine how much you ultimately may need to pay or to compare the amount you may owe across hospitals.
 Discounts and fee schedules are used to determine how much private insurers pay and may vary from hospital to hospital.
 These amounts create what is referred to as an allowed amount which is then used by your insurer to determine how much you may owe.

 If you need an estimate for a specific procedure or service, please contact Hospital Patient Accounts at 312-996-1000 or email@example.com.
 Estimates will be an average charge for the procedure without complications.
 A physician must determine specific care you may require based on considerations including your specific diagnosis, general health condition and many other factors.
 For example, one individual may require only a one-day hospital stay for a particular procedure, while another may require a two-day stay for the exact same procedure.